-There are a number of reasons to refinance your mortgage — maybe you want to lower your monthly payment, shorten the length of your loan, or want to tap some of the equity you have in your home.
+Whether you want to lower your monthly payment, shorten the length of your loan or access some of the equity you’ve built up in your home, there are a number of excellent reasons to refinance your mortgage.

-Editor’s note: This refinance guide is provided by Reali as an educational resource for borrowers.
+Important Note: This refinance guide is an educational resource for borrowers.
 Not all of the products mentioned in this guide are offered by Reali.
-We think it’s important that you, as a borrower, know your options in order to make an educated decision about your home loan needs.
+We think it’s important that you know all of your home loan options in order to make the most educated, informed decision possible.

-Refinancing a mortgage means paying off one home loan using another home loan.
+Refinancing a mortgage is when you pay off one home loan by using another home loan.

-To know when to refinance your house, you only need to understand the potential benefits you may gain.
-These benefits are called “net tangible benefits,” and under conventional lending, the lender must show that the borrower is receiving a net tangible benefit in order to move your refinance forward.
-Here are common reasons why people refinance:
+When you’re ready to refinance your house, you stand to unlock many potential benefits.
+These are called “net tangible benefits” and under conventional lending, the lender must show that you, the borrower, is receiving a net tangible benefit in order to move your refinance forward.

-Let’s talk more about why it would make sense for you to refinance your home.
+Everyone is different, so let’s discuss the reasons it may make sense for you to refinance your home.

-If your current monthly mortgage payment is overwhelming, or if you want to lower your payment so you can use the money elsewhere, then a loan refinance can help.
-You can reduce your monthly payments by securing a lower interest rate or by increasing the number of months you have to repay the loan (or both).
+Tired of feeling overwhelmed by your current monthly mortgage payment?
+Want to lower your payment so you can use the money elsewhere?
+A loan refinance can help.
+Reduce your monthly payments by securing a lower interest rate or by increasing the number of months you have to repay the loan (or both).

-Lowering your interest rate without extending the loan saves money both in the short term and the long term.
-Your payment is lower, and the payoff date remains the same.
+Lowering your interest rate without extending the loan saves money both in the short- and long-term.
+Your payment will be lower, and the payoff date remains the same.

 A new mortgage with an extended repayment period can also reduce your monthly bill, since extending the repayment period would spread the total amount you owe by more months to pay it back.
-The potential downside to extending the loan term generally means paying more interest over the life of the mortgage.
+The potential downside?
+Extending the loan term generally means paying more interest over the life of the mortgage.

 When you first purchased your home, your bank or lender drew up a mortgage agreement based upon your financial situation at the time.
-Younger buyers often lack the time and experience necessary to achieve an outstanding credit score, so the rate may not have been the best.
-Or perhaps market conditions have improved since you got your loan and lower rates are now available.
+If you were a younger buyer, you may not have had the time or experience necessary to secure an outstanding credit score—so your rate may not have been ideal.
+Plus, lower rates may now be available if market conditions have improved.

 Mortgage lenders don’t like risk, so they hedge their bets.
 One way they do this is to assign higher interest rates to mortgages for borrowers who are viewed as risky.
-You may be seen as a lower risk today than you did a few years ago, so you might qualify for a lower rate.
+The good news is, you may be seen as a lower risk today than you were a few years ago, and you may qualify for a lower rate.